Landing a Vehicle Using Multistage Nonlinear MPC

-This example shows how to use a multistage nonlinear MPC controller as a planner to find an optimal path that safely lands a rocket on the ground and then use another multistage nonlinear MPC controller as a feedback controller to follow the generated path and carry out the landing maneuver.
+This example shows how to use a multistage nonlinear MPC controller as a planner to find an optimal path that safely lands an airborne vehicle on the ground and then use another multistage nonlinear MPC controller as a feedback controller to follow the generated path and carry out the landing maneuver.

-The environment in this example is a 3-DOF rocket represented by a circular disc with mass.
-The rocket has two thrusters for forward and rotational motion.
+The environment in this example is a 3-DOF lander vehicle represented by a circular disc with mass.
+The vehicle has two thrusters for forward and rotational motion.
 Gravity acts vertically downwards, and there are no aerodynamic drag forces.
-The goal is to first find a path that can safely land the robot on the ground at a specified location offline and then execute the landing maneuver at run time.
+The goal is to first find a path that can safely land the vehicle on the ground at a specified location offline and then execute the landing maneuver at run time.

 In this planning and control problem:

-Motion of the rocket is bounded in X (horizontal axis) from -100 to 100 meters and Y (vertical axis) from 0 to 120 meters.
+Motion of the vehicle is bounded in X (horizontal axis) from -100 to 100 meters and Y (vertical axis) from 0 to 120 meters.

 The goal position is at (0,0) with orientation at 0 radians.